Established in 1971, Nottingham Women’s Centre is one of the oldest Women’s Centres in the country.

 In the many decades of our existence, we have been a hub of solidarity for self-identifying women from all walks of life.
 Recognising the intersections of ethnicity, class, gender, disability and more, the Centre has always worked to create a welcoming space for all women.

 We also have a long history of providing a safe space away from homophobia and transphobia.
-Sisterhood went beyond heteronormative frameworks, and the Centre was used by Nottingham’s Lesbian Group from an early juncture.
+Sisterhood goes beyond heteronormative frameworks, and the Centre was used by Nottingham’s Lesbian Group from an early juncture.
 In more recent decades, the Centre has explicitly championed and safeguarded our city’s LGBTQ+ community.
 We have been explicityly trans inclusive since 1998 – you can read more about that on our trans inclusion page.

 Our long history of anti-discrimination, inclusivity, equality and diversity remains key to our heart and our function at the Nottingham Women’s Centre.